 3 – Treat Incentive Stock Options as Compensation and Seek to Diversify*

-It’s not uncommon to treat incentive stock options as cash compensation.
-When treating stock incentive stock options as cash compensation only, the primary goal may be to exercise and sell the options as soon as possible.
+It’s not uncommon to treat incentive stock options as cash compensation, as if it were part of your regular paycheck.
+When treating stock incentive stock options as cash compensation, the primary goal may be to exercise and sell the options as soon as possible, capturing any embedded value as soon as possible.

 Upon liquidation, the proceeds of the sale can be diversified into other investment and asset allocation strategies.
 This process minimizes (or eliminates) the concentration risk associated with owning your employer’s stock.

-Applying this strategy, ISOs are exercised and sold as soon as they vest.
+Applying this strategy, incentive stock options are exercised and sold as soon as they vest.
 There is no consideration for meeting the standard for a qualifying disposition.
 The only standard is the standard that says sell and diversify, by reinvesting the profits back into a diversified investment portfolio.

-There is no one best incentive stock option strategy.
-A good strategy is one that suits your personal needs and fits into your personal plan.
+There is no one best incentive stock options strategy.
+A good strategy is one that suits your personal needs and fits into your plan.
 It’s also one that is planned out to maximize your after-tax income and meets both your short-term and long-term goals.

 *Diversification and asset allocation do not guarantee a profit or protect against a loss.